Science of Science and Reflexivity

-Science of Science and Reflexivity is a book of Sociology of science written by Pierre Bourdieu, published in 2004 by The University of Chicago Press.
-It appeared in French in 2001 as Science de la science et réflexivite, Editions Raisons d' Agir.
+Science of Science and Reflexivity is a book on the sociology of science by Pierre Bourdieu, published in 2004 by the University of Chicago Press.

+It was published in French in 2001 by Editions Raisons d' Agir as Science de la science et réflexivite.

 Synopsis

-Translated into English shortly after the death of his author and based on the final course given at the College de France, this work defends science's and sociology's capacity to produce objective, transhistorical truths although, or better because, it is based on determined socio-historical and cultural conditions.
-Science's "historical production of transhistorical truths" is due, according to the author, to the fact that in their pursuits scientists agree that their production is vetted by their most direct and prepared antagonists and competitors.
-To make this case, Bourdieu mobilizes his concepts of "field", "habitus", "disposition", and "symbolic capital".
-The work is organized in three parts, where the first is an overview of the field of science studies, the second illustrates Bourdieu's own theory, and the third one, announced as a discussion on the need for reflexivity in sociology of science, also includes an autobiographic account of Bourdieu's own trajectory.
+Translated into English shortly after the death of Bourdieu and based on his final course given at the College de France, this book defends science's and sociology's capacity to produce objective, transhistorical truths although – or perhaps because – it is based on determined socio-historical and cultural conditions.

+Science's "historical production of transhistorical truths" stems, according to Bourdieu, from the fact that scientists, in their pursuits, agree that their productions are vetted by their most direct and prepared antagonists and competitors.
+In making this case, Bourdieu mobilizes his concepts of "field", "habitus", "disposition", and "symbolic capital".

+The book is organized in three parts: the first is an overview of the field of science studies; the second illustrates Bourdieu's own theory; and the third, presented as a discussion on the need for reflexivity in the sociology of science, includes an autobiographical account of Bourdieu's own trajectory.

 Content

-The first section of the book entitled "The state of the question" is an account of the sociology of science studies, discussing Robert Merton, Thomas Kuhn and more recent scholars David Bloor, Barry Barnes, Harry Collins, Steven Shapin, Karin Knorr-Cetina, focusing with a rather severe critique on the work of Bruno Latour.
-The critique of the constructivist work of Latour, of his laboratory studies and actor network theory, is considered by most readers as dogmatic, not fully justified, or based on a misreading of the theses of Latour.
-According to sociologist Charles Camic, in this first section of his book Bourdieu appears to believe that important work had already been done by Bourdieu himself, which "the new sociologists of science noisily discover and unveil".
+The book's first section, titled "The state of the question", is an account of sociology-of-science studies, discussing Robert Merton, Thomas Kuhn, and the more recent scholars David Bloor, Barry Barnes, Harry Collins, Steven Shapin, and Karin Knorr-Cetina, and focusing a rather severe critique on the work of Bruno Latour.
+The critique of Latour's constructivist work, of his laboratory studies and actor network theory, is considered by most readers as being dogmatic, as not fully justified, or as based on a misreading of Latour's theses.
+According to sociologist Charles Camic, Bourdieu in this first section of his book appears to believe that important work had already been done by himself, which "the new sociologists of science vociferously discover and reveal".

-Bourdieu believes that science in general, and sociology in particular, are subject to a double threat, one external from socioeconomic and political incursions against the autonomy of science, and one internal from sociological deconstruction that denies science's capacity to achieve objective knowledge and transhistorical truths.
-In his view the second challenge may provide ammunition to the first.
+Bourdieu believes that science in general, sociology in particular, are subject to a double threat: one external, from socioeconomic and political incursions against the autonomy of science; and one internal, from sociological deconstruction that denies science's capacity to achieve objective knowledge and transhistorical truths.
+In his view, the second challenge may provide ammunition to the first.